morrownr/7612u/Bridged_Wireless_Access_Point-2.md

 #### Information

-This setup supports WPA3-SAE personal but it is turned off by dafault.
+This setup supports WPA3-SAE personal on the 5g band but it is turned off by default.
+The 2g band currently does not support WPA3-SAE.
+The problem is likely the driver for the onboard chipset.

 -----